RuslanKovalyov/AGILib/README.md

 Finally, we have the LICENSE and `README

-3. Guidelines for Developing an Intuitive and User-Friendly AGI Library.
+#3 Guidelines for Developing an Intuitive and User-Friendly AGI Library.

-    # Consistent API: Aim to provide a consistent and intuitive API across all modules of the library.
+    * Consistent API: Aim to provide a consistent and intuitive API across all modules of the library.
 Each component should have predictable behavior, making the library easy to learn and use.

-    # Comprehensive Documentation: The documentation should be comprehensive, covering all functions and classes in detail.
-It should clarify the purpose, inputs, and outputs of each function, supplemented with usage examples where possible.
+    * Comprehensive Documentation: The documentation should be comprehensive, covering all functions and classes in detail.It should clarify the purpose, inputs, and outputs of each function, supplemented with usage examples where possible.

-    # Practical Examples: Develop practical examples demonstrating how to use the library effectively.
+    * Practical Examples: Develop practical examples demonstrating how to use the library effectively.
 These examples should showcase the capabilities of the library and serve as a starting point for users.

-    # Modular Design: Design the library with modularity in mind.
+    * Modular Design: Design the library with modularity in mind.
 Separate modules should be created for different aspects like neuron types, network layers, learning rules, etc. This way, users can import and use only the components they need.

-    # Error Handling & Testing: Incorporate clear and informative error messages to facilitate debugging.
+    Error Handling & Testing: Incorporate clear and informative error messages to facilitate debugging.
 Implement a comprehensive suite of tests to ensure the functionality of your library, improving its reliability.